patlov/visualanalytics/docs/report.md

 The sensor data displayed shows the average of the last 5 minutes and can be refreshed by the button on the top-right with the name `refresh`.
 On the top-left you can choose which type of sensor you want to display on the map.
-Now if you click onto a sensor, it will move you to the tab time-series where you choose a time window (from / to-time) and the sensor gets plotted and you can see the data in a linegraph.
+Now if you click onto a sensor, it will move you to the tab time-series where you choose a time window (from / to-time) and the sensor gets plotted as 3D-graph with `temperature` and `humidity` corresponding the a specific time.

 #### Similarities